 However, these groups diverged in their responses to participating in future initiatives.
 EES and PHYS students were emphatic in their wish to participate in boot camp (8 of 12 were "definitely," 2 were "probably") and writing groups (4 "definitely," 6 "probably").
-MENG students were much more noncommittal, 6 of 7 indicating that they would "maybe" participate in a writing group, 4 of 7 indicating that they would "maybe" participate in boot camp.
-Thus, at least as far as the survey responses are concerned, most of the 19 students developed good impressions of peer feedback.
-MENG students, while in theory more receptive to the notion of peer response, were reluctant to participate in any of the formal mechanisms created through our graduate program design.
+MENG students were much more noncommittal, 6 of 7 indicating that they would "maybe" participate in a writing group, 4 of 7 indicating

 The follow-up interviews shed more light on the dynamics of student interaction within these initiatives and how the programs evolved to better fit the diverse departmental cultures.
 In particular, these interviews revealed quite a bit of activity in the Physics writing group despite participants' hesitance to indicate improvement over the semester.
 In the fall 2010 and spring 2011, Steve Simpson had partnered with a physics professor to help physics students set up student writing groups with little success, mostly because students had trouble finding common meeting times.
 The Physics STEM Communication Fellow had more success, as he adopted a more flexible plan that did not require synchronous meetings.
-One participant described the set-up as such:
+One participant described the setup as such: